puppetlabs/bolt/documentation/bolt_connect_puppetdb.md

     the protocol `https` and the port, which is usually `8081`.
 For example, `https://my-master.example.com:8081`.
 -   `cacert`: The path to the ca certificate for PuppetDB.
+-   `connect_timeout`: How long to wait in seconds when establishing connections with PuppetDB.
+-   `read_timeout`: How long to wait in seconds for a response from PuppetDB.

 If you are using certificate authentication also set: